 What types are available?

 We have a large range of off-the-shelf insoles in stock and custom insoles are usually ready two to three weeks after making the casts/moulds.
-We prefer to use the casting technique rather than computer scanning as scanning measures the foot in the problem position and casting captures the foot in its neutral or correct position and the orthotic is then moulded up to that.
+We prefer to use the casting technique rather than computer scanning as scanning measures the foot in the problem position and casting captures the foot in its neutral or correct position.
 The chartered physiotherapist will recommend what shell strength is required.
 This will depend on things such as your age (less rigid as you get older), foot type, the reason for getting them and your weight.

 What conditions can be helped by orthotics?

 Orthotics are used for the treatment of flat feet, tendon problems, bunions, plantar fasciitis, heel spurs, metatarsalagia, anterior knee pain, hip bursitis, among others.
 There are always used in conjunction with a stretching and strengthening programme.